 In the host component, registered names and hexadecimal addresses use lower-case.

-Aside from normalization, tools that produce SARIF files SHALL NOT make any other changes to the text of the URI; for example, they SHALL NOT convert the URI path to upper case or to lower case.
+Aside from normalization, SARIF producers SHALL NOT make any other changes to the text of the URI; for example, they SHALL NOT convert the URI path to upper case or to lower case.

 NOTE 3: This is especially important when the same SARIF file might be consumed on multiple platforms, for example, a platform such as Windows, whose NTFS file system is case-insensitive but case-preserving, and a platform such as Linux, whose file system is case-sensitive.
 Consider a scenario where a tool runs on a Windows system using NTFS, and the tool decides to lower-case the file names in the log.
 If the source files and the SARIF log were transferred to a Linux system, the URIs in the log file would not match the path names on the destination system.